Superbalist/laravel-google-cloud-storage/README.md

 composer require superbalist/laravel-google-cloud-storage
 ```

-Register the service provider in app.php
+If you are on Laravel 5.4 or earlier, then register the service provider in app.php
 ```php
 'providers' => [
     // ...
     Superbalist\LaravelGoogleCloudStorage\GoogleCloudStorageServiceProvider::class,
 ]
 ```

+If you are on Laravel 5.5 or higher, composer will have registered the provider automatically for you.

 Add a new disk to your `filesystems.php` config